Anthony Bennett (artist): Stunt in Vatican City

 In 1999, while living in Rome, Bennett carried out his first commando card installation.
 He placed over 120 postcards of nudes that he had produced in Australia, into the postcard racks of the Vatican Gift Shop.
 Aware of the strict security and the ever present Swiss Guard he pretended to be perusing the stacks and would take out one of the pope postcards for sale, look at it and then when he returned it to the stack, he would palm one of his own cards in behind it.
 One at a time until all were in place.
 He reasoned that once the outer cards were purchased by those on pilgrimage, his cards would be revealed in each slot, but not be purchased given the subject matter, and the postcard racks would slowly bloom into a postcard rack sculpture of his work, aided unwittingly by the compliance of the faithful Catholics.

 Cho Sagoi Desu Ne

 In 2000 Bennett spent 2 years in Tokyo.
 He started photographing the people in the streets and the fashions and styles of youth culture that he saw there.
 The photographic exhibition 'tokyo lipstick' was the result, shown in Brisbane in 2002.

 Super Thanks for Asking

 super thanks for asking is the title of an exhibition in 2007 that continues with the use of portraits and in particular "celebrity" that started some years ago, in which Bennett paints iconic figures in garish hues and against a single colour backdrop, with sardonic commentary scrawled in tiny text.
-Subjects include Andy Warhol, Brett Whiteley, Vincent van Gogh, Queen Elizabeth II, Salvador Dalí, Henri Matisse, Reg Mombassa and Peter Garrett.
+Subjects include Andy Warhol, Brett Whiteley, Vincent van Gogh, Queen Elizabeth II, Salvador Dalí, Henri Matisse, Reg Mombasa and Peter Garrett.